Uniform Reliability of Self-Join-Free Conjunctive Queries: Defining the Main Reduction

-\end{itemize} We denote by $\gamma$ its number of possible worlds that violate~$Q$ where we fix the $\R_*$-facts on~$a$ and the $\T_*$-facts on~$d$ to be present.
-We denote by $\deltaleft$ its number of possible worlds that violate~$Q$ when we fix the~$\R_*$-facts on~$a$ to be present and the $\T_*$-facts on~$d$ to be absent, and symmetrically denote by~$\deltaright$ its number of possible worlds that violate~$Q$ when fixing the~$\R_*$-facts on~$a$ to be absent and the $\T_*$-facts on~$d$ to be present.
-Last, we denote by~$\deltacut$ its number of possible worlds that violate~$Q$ when we fix the $\R_*$-facts on~$a$ and the $\T_*$-facts on~$d$ to be absent.
-We will study the quantities $\gamma$, $\deltaleft$, $\deltaright$, $\deltacut$ in two lemmas in Section~\ref{sec:invertible}.
+We use the following notation for the $(a,b,c,d)$-gadget. \begin{itemize} \item $\gamma$ is the total probability of the possible worlds of the gadget that violate~$Q_1$ where we fix the facts $\R(a)$ and $\T(d)$ to be present. \item $\deltaleft$ is the total probability of possible worlds that violate~$Q_1$ when we fix $\R(a)$ to be present and $\T(d)$ to be absent. \item $\deltaright$ is, symmetrically, the total probability of possible worlds that violate~$Q_1$ when we fix $\R(a)$ to be absent and $\T(d)$ to be present. \item $\deltacut$ is the total probability of possible worlds that violate~$Q_1$ when we fix $\R(a)$ and $\T(d)$ to be absent. \end{itemize} We will study the quantities $\gamma$, $\deltaleft$, $\deltaright$, $\deltacut$ in two lemmas in Section~\ref{sec:invertible}.

-\myparagraph{Defining the Reduction.} Having defined the various gadgets that we will use, let us describe the instances that we construct from our input bipartite graph $G = (R \cup T, S)$.
-We illustrate this on Figure~\ref{fig:notation} in Appendix~\ref{apx:reduction}.
-The \emph{vertices} of~$G$ are the elements of~$R$ and~$T$, and its \emph{edges} are the pairs in~$S$.
+\paragraph{Defining the reduction.} Having defined the various gadgets that we will use, let us describe the instances that we construct from our input bipartite graph $G = (R \cup T, S)$.
+The vertices of~$G$ are the elements of~$R$ and~$T$, and its edges are the pairs in~$S$.
+We write $m \colonequals |S|$, the number of edges of~$G$.

-Let us now write $m \colonequals |S|$, and define the following large (but polynomial) values.
-We will use them as parameters when building the various $\UMC$ instances to which we will reduce.